-Kirsty's Story - Design Assurance Engineer, National Grid
+Kirsty's Story - Senior Engineer - Welding, National Grid

 After a careers aptitude test identified that she was suited to a career in Engineering, Kirsty applied for an apprenticeship and loved that she was able to do something hands on while continuing her education part time.
 She was then accepted onto National Grid’s Engineering Training Programme, similar to a higher apprenticeship.
 Read more about why Kirsty chose to work in energy and utilities.